AdamLBS/LAMP-Installer/README.md

 * Automatically install all prerequisites
 * Choice of PHP modules
 * Install latest stable versions of MariaDB, PhpMyAdmin and Apache
-* The user can install only apache
+* The user can install only apache if he wants

 # Supported versions
 * Apache 2